r0b3rt4/fusemachines-strategy-generator/README.md

 ## Usage
 1. **Run the Script**: Execute the script in a Google Colab environment.
-2. **Provide Inputs**: The script automatically sets Fusemachines as the company name and provides a predefined company industry description.
-Enter the specific business challenge faced by Fusemachines when prompted.
+2. **Provide Inputs**: The script automatically sets Mindbody as the company name and provides a predefined company industry description.
+Enter the specific business challenge faced by Mindbody when prompted.
-3. **View Generated Strategy**: The script generates an HTML report showcasing the AI-generated business strategy tailored to Fusemachines and the provided challenge.
+3. **View Generated Strategy**: The script generates an HTML report showcasing the AI-generated business strategy tailored to Mindbody and the provided challenge.
-4. **Analyze and Interpret**: Review the generated strategy to gain insights and recommendations for addressing Fusemachines' business challenge in the field of AI.
+4. **Analyze and Interpret**: Review the generated strategy to gain insights and recommendations for addressing Mindbody's business challenge in the field of AI.

 ## Script Structure
 The script consists of the following components:

 ### 1. `generate_business_strategy()` Function
-- This function automatically sets Fusemachines as the company name and provides a predefined description of the company's industry.
+- This function automatically sets Mindbody as the company name and provides a predefined description of the company's industry.
-- It prompts the user to input the specific business challenge faced by Fusemachines.
+- It prompts the user to input the specific business challenge faced by Mindbody.
 - The user input is formatted into a pre-prompt template and sent to the Gemini API for generating the business strategy.
 - Returns the generated strategy text, the provided challenge, and the company name.